 My favorite thing Blake Snyder teaches is how to think in terms of action.
 Save the Cat is meant for writers who write screenplays, which are all

 One of my favorite writing books to learn active writing from!

-4. Writing the Breakout Novel by Donald Maass
+4. Writing the Breakout Novel by Donal Maass